writethedocs/www/docs/conf/portland/2021/schedule.rst

 * **When**: **{{ date.day_three.talk_time }} {{ tz }}**
 * **Details**: :doc:`/conf/{{shortcode}}/{{year}}/speakers`

+Talks are around 30 minutes.
 Most speakers will have a live, moderated Q&A session at the end of their talk.

 .. separator to fix list formatting